The 3 Best Stretches for Tenpin Bowling

 - The use of proper technique, with regular input from coaches, will help to reduce injuries.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Tenpin bowling stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for tenpin bowling; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.